MoniPar/quiz/README.md

 * A question and a block of answer options

 Each quiz question is displayed one at a time and a set of options are presented below for the player to pick an answer.
-Each answer option consists of a radio buttons with a label, styled to look like buttons.
-The player can click on the word or on the stylish radio button and it will produce the same effect.
+Each answer option consists of a radio button with a label, styled to look like buttons.
+The player can click on the word or on the stylized radio button and it will produce the same effect.
 These buttons have a focus and hover effect.
 When clicked or selected each button changes colour while the radio button has a slight animation to show that it is being checked.
 A keyboard user can easily navigate through the  answer options with the 'arrow keys' and make their selection with the 'space' or 'enter' key.
 They can then continue tabbing to the navigation buttons.

 ![Radio buttons and selection](assets/documentation/radio-selected.png)

 * Navigation and Results Buttons

 These are displayed at the bottom of the quiz container.
-The Next button displayed on the right appears with the first question, while the previous button becomes visible on the left when the user navigates to the second question.
+The Next button displayed on the right appears with the first question, while the Previous button becomes visible on the left when the user navigates to the second question, and every following question.
 The Results button appears when the user gets to the last question of the quiz.
 These buttons all have a hover and focus effect.
-When a keyboard user clicks on the next or previous button and is directed to the next or previous question, the focus is brought back to the top.
+When a keyboard user clicks on the Next or Previous button and is directed to the next or previous question, the focus is brought back to the top.
 This is helpful for the user as they don't have to navigate their way back to the answer options using the 'tab' and 'shift' keys.
-It also makes the tabbing order more intuitive as one always expects the first tab to bring focus on the top when on a new question.
+It also makes the tabbing order more intuitive as one always expects the first tab to bring focus to the top when on a new question.

 ![Navigation Buttons and error message display](assets/documentation/navbtns-errormsg.png)

-An extra feature added here is useful for the player in making sure that they have selected an option answer for every question.
-If the player has not selected an answer option for one or more of the questions, an error message is displayed when they click on the 'Results' button.
-They can then navigate back and check that their answers.
+An extra feature that is useful to the player makes sure that they have selected an answer option for every question;  if the player has not selected an answer option for one or more of the questions, an error message is displayed when they click on the Results button.
+They can then navigate back and check their answers.
 This feature uses their username to attract their attention and give them a more personalised experience.

 ## Score Display

     Tablet 810px wide
 ![Score Display Tablet](assets/documentation/score-display_50_25.png)

-The Score display consists of an icon, a small remark which includes the player's username, the total score and the 'Play Again' button.
+The Score Display consists of an icon, a small remark which includes the player's username, the total score and the Play Again button.

-At present there are three different outcomes, where the icon and the remark change according to the total score.
+At present, there are three different outcomes where the icon and the remark change according to the total score.

 The icon is a visual representation of the score outcome.
 The remark is meant to reward, incentivise or gently put down the player while also encouraging them to take the quiz again to improve their outcome.
-The 'Play Again' button draws the user's eye and entices them to play the quiz again.
+The Play Again button draws the user's eye and entices them to play the quiz again.
 Pressing this button will refresh the quiz and bring the player back to the start of the quiz without having to re-insert the Username.

 ## Future Features